-Steward and Advocate for the Mendocino County Experience Raise visitor awareness of Mendocino County and strengthen tourism's contribution to County vitality Imperatives Optimize and demonstrate our impact through relationships and collaborations Vision Mission A diversified and thriving economy supported by our community, offering enriching experiences for our guests.
-Wist Mendocino County stewards and Mendocino County experience Increase County Investment in Tourism Products and Infrastructure Increase Mendocino County Sales Tax Receipts Over 3 Years Increase Website Traffic Grow the BID Fund 5% Over 3 Years Increase Shoulder Season Visitation Rates Objectives Increase Participation Rate in VMC Programs Increase VMC Communication Engagement Rate Boost Community's Support of the Tourism Industry Position In order to support our stakeholders, generate economic activity for county residents through tourism, and inspire our visitors, Visit Mendocino County: Markets the Mendocino County experience to key regional and domestic markets Creates, develops, and manages brand awareness for the county.
+Steward and Advocate for the Increase County Investme Raise visitor awareness of Mendocino County and strengthen tourism's contribution to County vitality Increase Shoulder Season Visitation Rates Imperatives Objectives Optimize and demonstrate our impact through relationships and collaborations Increase Participation Rate in VMC Programs Increase VMC Communication Engagement Rate Boost Community's Support of the Tourism Industry Vision Mission Position A diversified and thriving economy supported by our community, offering experiences for our guests.
+Visit Mendocino County residents through tourism, and inspire our visite county residents the total Mendocino County mendocino County mendocino County experience In order to support our stakeholders, generate econom county residents through tourism, and inspire our visite county: enriching experiences Mendocino County Markets the Mendocino County experience to key remarkets erriching experience Creates, develops, and manages brand awareness for our ganizations to opportunities errowides tourism resources and information to in-co Provides tourism resources and information to in-co Increase County Investment in Tourism Products and • A osition In order to support our stakeholders, generate economic activity for county residents through tourism, and inspire our visitors, Visit Mendocino County: Markets the Mendocino County experience to key regional and domestic markets Creates, develops, and manages brand awareness for the county.
 Connects people and organizations to opportunities.
 Provides tourism resources and information to in-county partners.
-Optimizes return on investment through responsible fiscal management Advocate for the development of pro-business county regulations Advocate for County investment and development of sustainable tourism infrastructure Align destination development activities to Visit California's Stewardship Objectives Evaluate and diversify visitor target market segments and competitive set Refresh our brand identity to align with target segments and competitive advantage Create process and framework for the evaluation and investment in event promotion with an emphasis on shoulder seasons Initiatives Create a campaign to promote the value of VMC in driving positive results to local businesses Perform a needs assessment of our stakeholders and partners Enhance VMC's portfolio of stakeholder offerings and resources Values Reputation Transparency: We foster trust through openness and integrity.
-Leader: We motivate and facilitate for the tourism community.
-Accountability: We are outcome-oriented and professional.
-Partnership: We are outcome-oriented and professional.
-Partnership: We create alignment through inclusive and meaningful relationships.
-Community.
+Optimizes return on investment through responsible fiscal management Advocate for the development of pro-business county regulations Advocate for County investment and development of sustainable tourism infrastructure Evaluate and diversify visitor target market segments and competitive set Refresh our brand identity to align with target segments and competitive advantage Create process and framework for the evaluation and investment in event promotion with an emphasis on shoulder seasons Initiatives Create a campaign to promote the value of VMC in driving positive results to local businesses Perform a needs assessment of our stakeholders and partners Enhance VMC's portfolio of stakeholder offerings and resources Values Transparency: We foster trust through openness and integrity.
+Accountability: We are outcome-oriented and partnership.
+We create alignment through inclusive and meaningful relationships.
 Community: We contribute to the fabric of Mendocino County.
-Mendocino County.
-Innovation: Our creativity reflects the uniqueness of our cultures and landscapes.
-Collaborative: We actively seek our stakeholders and partners.
+Innovation: Our creativity reflects the uniqueness of our cultures and landscapes. county regulations ant of sustainable tourism ments and competitive set egments and competitive n and investment in event ns C in driving positive results to 💉 and partners gs and resources Reputation Leader: We motivate and facilitate the tourism community.
+Accessible: We welcome-and are responsive to-input from community members and stakeholders Collaborative: We actively seek engagement and collaboration with our stakeholders and partners.
 Bold: We deliver on smart, effective, and forward-thinking ideas.
-State holders and partners.